Home Lost & Found Community Cats

 Deterring Cats from Your Property

-While many cats found roaming are harmless, we also understand they are not always welcome.
-If you want to discourage cats from visiting your home or property:
+While many community cats are harmless, we also understand they are not always welcome.
+If you want to discourage cats from visiting your home or property, consider the following:

-- If you’re feeding them, stop.
+• If you’re feeding them, stop.
 When food sources become unavailable, cats will move on.
-There are other non-lethal deterrents that may be implemented purchased to help keep them off your property.

-- Put out fragrances that keep cats away.
+• Put out fragrances that keep cats away.
 Scatter fresh orange or lemon peels.
-Wet coffee grounds—which you may be able to get for free from coffee houses and fast food chains—and metal pans filled with vinegar also deter cats.
+Wet coffee grounds and pans filled with vinegar also deter cats.

 Find more information on these and other methods from Ally Cat Allies.